-With its easy to read dial and impeccably finished surfaces, the new Porsche Design Flat Six P’6340 Automatic Chronograph watch sports almost flawless design.
-Its only problem is that it takes only one quick glance to understand what kind of movement is beating inside its generously proportioned stainless steel case.
+With its easy to read dial and impeccably finished surfaces, the new Porsche Design Flat Six P’6340 Automatic Chronograph sports an almost flawless design.
+Its only problem is that it takes only one glance to understand what kind of movement is beating inside its generously proportioned stainless steel case.

-Yes, you are absolutely right.
-The watch is powered by an omnipresent ETA Valjoux 7750 industry workhorse.
-Although often considered one of the best mass-produced natural-born chronograph movements that are currently available on the market, this iconic movement is also far, very far from being exclusive in any meaning of the word, which somehow diminishes the collector’s value of the new watch.
+Yes, you are right.
+The Flat Six is powered by an omnipresent ETA Valjoux 7750 industry workhorse.
+Although often considered one of the best mass-produced natural-born chronograph movements that are currently available on the market, this iconic movement is also far, very far from being exclusive in any meaning of the word, which somehow diminishes the P’6340’s collector’s value.

 However, Porsche Design orders the movement in the highest grade possible: in a form of a COSC-certified chronometer that is equipped with top-of-the-line components and, as a rule of thumb, is expected to be better at keeping time and also more durable in the long run.

-I mean, using a higher-grade version of a mass-produced mechanism is definitely cost-effective, but isn’t it somehow, well, cheap?
-After all, there are a few of elite manufactures there in Switzerland that make their living by producing exclusive calibers for “expensive” brands that can’t afford making their own movements.
+I mean, using a higher-grade version of a mass-produced mechanism is cost-effective, but isn’t it somehow, well, cheap?
+After all, there are a few elite manufacturers there in Switzerland that make their living by producing exclusive calibers for “expensive” brands that can’t afford to make their movements.
 Using one of them could probably hurt their bottom line reducing their profits, but wouldn’t it be more honest at the same time?

 The new Porsche Design Flat Six P’6340, which was presented to the public at this year’s Baselworld 2009 World Watch and Jewelry Show, extends the Flat Six collection with new color combinations and new materials.

-There is an all-black model featuring PVD-coated stainless steel case and a rubber strap; a PVD-coated model with yellow gold bezel, winding crown and hands, also equipped with rubber strap; a stainless steel model on rubber; and an SS watch on SS bracelet.
+There is an all-black model featuring a PVD-coated stainless steel case and a rubber strap; a PVD-coated model with yellow gold bezel, winding crown, and hands, also equipped with rubber strap; a stainless steel model on rubber; and an SS watch on SS bracelet.